What are dental fillings?

 Composite Fillings (plastic – acrylic resin)

-The process involves removal of the decayed material from the natural tooth and then restoring the tooth with composite resin.
+The process involves the removal of the decayed material from the natural tooth and then restoring the tooth with composite resin.

 Average longevity 10-15 years; tooth-coloured; moderate cost; best-used in small-to-medium-size restorations for any teeth; direct one-day placement.